xixi019/leaderboard/README.md

 1. If your dataset is completely new, create a new file and link to it in the table of contents above.
 2. Briefly describe the dataset and include relevant references.
 3. Describe the evaluation setting and evaluation metric.
-4. Show how an annotated example of the dataset looks like.
+4. Show what an annotated example of the dataset looks like.
 5. Add a download link if available.
 6. Copy the below table and fill in at least two results (including the state-of-the-art) for your dataset (change Metric1/Metric2/Metric3 to the metric of your dataset).
 7. Submit your change as a pull request.